 The Company has not historically paid regular dividends on its common stock.
 However, the Company has from time to time paid special cash dividends on its common stock.
-The Company did not pay any dividends on its common stock during the three months ended September 30, 2024 or 2023.

 On September 11, 2024, the Company's Board of Directors declared a special cash dividend on the Company's common stock of \$0.31 per share (an aggregate of \$4.6 million), which was paid on October 7, 2024 to stockholders of record at the close of business on September 26, 2024.
-This amount is included in accounts payable and accrued expenses in the Company's condensed consolidated balance sheet as of September 30, 2024.